laser54/bank-churn-prediction/README.md

 - engagement: tenure, active member flag

 Target column naming differs across similar churn datasets:
-- this repo’s EDA notebook uses `TARGET_COL = "churn"`
+- this notebook uses
 - in other common versions the same target may be named `Exited`

 Raw data is not stored in this repository.
-The EDA notebook supports:
+The notebook supports:
 - **programmatic download** via KaggleHub (Colab-friendly)
 - **local CSV** via `LOCAL_DATA_PATH` (recommended for stable offline runs)